45 Awesome Free Things To Do in Atlanta This Summer With Kids

 4. Hiking

 Yes, summertime can be hot for hiking but hear us out: Atlanta is a tree-covered oasis making many of our favorite hiking trails super shady.
-Head out in the morning and bring along our list of hiking games for kids
+Head out in the morning and bring our list of hiking games for kids

 Acworth Beach